Achilles Rupture Specialists Eugene

 About Achilles Rupture

 An Achilles rupture is a major injury, but athletes can return strong with structured rehab.
-Physical therapy rebuilds calf strength and progresses plyometrics and running in phases based on clear benchmarks.
-The goal is confident push-off power and safe return to sport.
+Physical therapy rebuilds calf strength, restores push-off power, and progresses running and plyometrics using clear return-to-sport benchmarks.

 Expected Recovery Window